botstory/botstory/README.md

 # Idea

 Easy reading API to describe dialogs (scenario) of bots in Python language.
-Key problem is asyn nature of any dialog - we can wait for are months answer from user and should store context until that.
+Key problem is async nature of any dialog - we can wait answer from user for are months and should store context until that.
 As well dialog structure should be simply and clear and show sequence of questions and reactions.